Tengwar: ConScript Unicode Registry

 Some typefaces that support this proposal are Everson Mono, Tengwar Telcontar, Constructium, Tengwar Formal Unicode, and FreeMonoTengwar (James Kass's Code2000 and Code2001 use an older, incompatible version of the proposal).
-The eight “Aux” variant fonts of Kurinto (Kurinto Text Aux, Book Aux, Sans Aux, etc.) also support Tengwar.
+The eight “Aux” variant fonts of Kurinto (such as Kurinto Text Aux, Book Aux, Sans Aux) also support Tengwar.

 In popular culture

 Tengwar has been used in Tolkien fandom since the publication of The Lord of the Rings in the 1950s.

-Tengwar script appears in a bound volume in the Within Temptation music video for "Stand My Ground" (2004), though it appears to be a random selection of letters, with a Tehta vowel appearing about every five words or so.
-Many tengwar are also repeated for no apparent reason.
-Another instance of this stylistic use of tengwar is the computer game Atlantis: The Lost Tales (1997); again the tengwar are used meaninglessly.
-Tengwar is also used in Alone in the Dark, a comic book, as a typeface describing an arcane language.

-With the exception of John Rhys-Davies, the actors playing the Fellowship of the Ring in The Lord of the Rings film trilogy have tattoos of the English word nine written in Quenya-mode tengwar.
+With the exception of John Rhys-Davies, the actors playing the Fellowship of the Ring in The Lord of the Rings film trilogy have Tengwar tattoos of the English word nine.

 Footballers such as Sergio Agüero and Fernando Torres have tattoos with their first name in Tengwar on their forearms.